arskom/spyne/doc/source/faq.rst

 =======================================================

 **Short answer:** Yes, but just use events.
-See the :ref:`manual-user-manager` tutorial and the `events example <http://github.com/arskom/spyne/blob/master/examples/user_manager/server_basic.py>`_ to learn how to do so.
+See the :ref:`manual-user-manager` tutorial to learn how to do so.
 They work almost the same, except for the syntax.

 **Long Answer:** Here's the magic from the :mod:`spyne.decorator`: ::